Azure/peerd/README.md

   }
   ```

+  Peerd is compatible with Azure Container Registry's [Artifact Streaming][ACR Artifact Streaming] feature, and can be
+  used to improve performance further.

-* **Peer to Peer Container Image Sharing**: Pulling a container image to a node in Kubernetes is often a time consuming
+* **Peer to Peer Container Image Pulls**: Pulling a container image to a node in Kubernetes is often a time consuming
   process, especially in scenarios where the registry becomes a bottleneck, such as deploying a large cluster or scaling
   out in response to bursty traffic.
 To increase throughput, nodes in the cluster which already have the image can be
   used as an alternate image source.
 Peerd subscribes to events in the containerd content store, and advertises local